Alexa Collins Goes Braless Underneath A Leather Jacket While Wearing Unbuttoned Jeans

-Alexa Collins took to Instagram to show off her fit figure in another racy outfit that left little to the imagination.
-The November 19 upload included three images that saw Alexa clad in the same revealing look.
+Alexa Collins took to Instagram to show off her fit figure in another racy outfit which left little to the imagination.
+The November 19 upload included three images showing Alexa clad in the same revealing look.

-The first image in the set captured Alexa posed in the center of the frame.
-She leaned her shoulder against a wall and draped her arms near her sides.
-Alexa gazed into the camera with her lips slightly parted, meeting the lens with an alluring stare.
-She flaunted her fit figure in a sexy outfit and reminded her audience that it was “that time of the year again” in her caption.
+The first shot in the set captured Alexa posed in the center of the frame.
+She leaned her shoulder against a wall and kept her arms at her sides.
+Alexa gazed into the camera with an alluring stare, her lips slightly parted.
+She flaunted her insane figure in a sexy outfit and reminded her audience that it was fall, or “that time” again in her caption.
 She also made sure to tag her photographer.

-She looked smoking hot in a brown leather jacket with padded shoulders that gave the look an edgy vibe.
-It had a few silver zippers and a belt in the front that the model wore undone.
-Alexa went braless underneath the jacket, wearing it unzipped to show off her trim tummy and a tease of cleavage.
+She looked smoking hot in a brown leather jacket with padded shoulders which gave the ensemble an edgy vibe.
+It had a few silver zippers and a belt in the front which the model left undone.
+Alexa went braless underneath the jacket, wearing it unzipped to expose her trim tummy and a tease of cleavage.

-The lower portion of her attire was just as hot and Alexa rocked a pair of light-wash jeans.
-Only a tease of the garment was able to be seen because of the way that the photo was cropped.
-She wore the front of the pants unbuttoned, exposing plenty of skin for her adoring fans.
-Alexa styled her long, blond locks with a deep side part and loose curls that spilled over her shoulder and back.
+The lower portion of her attire was just as hot, and Alexa rocked a pair of light-wash jeans.
+Only a hint of the garment was visible because of the way the photo was cropped.
+She wore the pants unbuttoned, exposing plenty of skin for her adoring fans.
+Alexa styled her long, blond locks with a deep side part and loose curls which spilled over her shoulders and back.

 The second image in the series was snapped at an up-close and personal angle.
-The model ran one hand through her silky blond tresses and gazed into the camera with a sultry gaze.
-She wore the jacket open again, flaunting her bronze cleavage.
+The model ran one hand through her silky tresses and gazed into the camera with a sultry stare.
+She wore the jacket open again, flaunting her bronzed cleavage.

 In the last picture, Alexa had a smile on her face, tucking one hand into the back pocket of her pants and grabbing the frame of the door with the opposite.

-As of this writing, the post has only been live on Alexa’s page for a short time but it’s accrued more than 16,000 likes and 300-plus comments.
-Most Instagrammers commented on the racy look while a few more struggled to find the right words, opting to use emoji instead.
+As of this writing, the post has only been live on Alexa’s page for a short time, but it’s accrued more than 16,000 likes and 300-plus comments.
+Many Instagrammers commented on the racy look while a few struggled to find the right words, opting to use emoji instead.

 “Beautiful time of year.
 You are stunning,” one follower gushed, adding a series of flames to the end of their comment.